AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
+For every support Valkyrie whose type is the same as the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10
+Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: